Carlock1609/PDXCodeGuild/CliqueCapstone/notes_cap.md

     - WORK ON HOME MODEL

     - If your unable to have the two forms on one page, consider making another view/template to submit multiple photos-- Screw that if your only doing one photo at a time.

+**01.18.2020**
+    - working on twitter allauth in another project, then see about the easiest way of implementing with class